carljm/django-localeurl/docs/usage.rst

 Usage
 =====

-The localeurl application integrates into normal Django apps by setting ``request.LANGUAGE_CODE`` based on the URL and then stripping off the language prefix from ``request.path_info`` so that the URLconf modules do not need to change.
+The localeurl application integrates into your Django project by setting ``request.LANGUAGE_CODE`` based on the URL and then stripping off the language prefix from ``request.path_info`` so that the URLconf modules do not need to change.
 Existing applications should work transparently with localeurl if they follow the usual Django convention of using ``url`` tags in templates to generate links.

 Paths without locale prefix are redirected to the default locale, either from ``request.LANGUAGE_CODE`` (set by a previous language discovery middleware such as ``django.middleware.locale.LocaleMiddleware``) or from ``settings.LANGUAGE_CODE``.
 So a request for ``/about/`` would be redirected to ``/fr/about/`` if French is the default language.
+(This behavior can be changed using ``settings.PREFIX_DEFAULT_LANGUAGE``.)

 The application adds one template tag and two filters.
 Add the following at the top of a template to enable them::